 SAS holds monthly meetings on the UW campus.

-As is becoming an SAS tradition, we are having two Goldendale Star Parties in 2016: Fourth of July weekend (June 30 - July 5) and Labor Day weekend (September 1 - 5).
+As is becoming an SAS tradition, we are having two Goldendale Star Parties in 2017: May 25 - 29 and September 14 - 18.

 Brooks Memorial State Park is an incredibly dark site which offers an excellent opportunity for those of you who were unable to attend the recent Table Mountain Star Party or others in the area.
 If you've never visited a dark sky site for a star party, you'll be amazed.

 Photo of Milky Way over Goldendale Park by Mark De Regt

 New member orientation meetings are held three times a year to welcome new and prospective members to the club.
 This is an opportunity to meet other society members, to learn about the basics of visual observing and selecting equipment, and to find out more about the activities of the Seattle Astronomical Society.

 No signup is necessary.
 If you have questions, please email Mike Dole at email@example.com.

 ORBIT stands for OutReach Builders Team.
 We are the outreach arm of the Seattle Astronomical Society.

 The official mission of the SAS includes outreach as one of the main efforts of the organization.
 However, we recognize that not all astronomers are equally interested in outreach, and the ORBIT group was created so that we will communicate outreach-related matters only to those who are interested.